CSI-Hermann-Bauer/CSI-Python-2021/Modules/Module4/Module4.md

 Expected:  The Number is 360

  - Answer:

-Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
+        The code is written incorrectly, it will print "The Number is someNumber", to make it print the expected output, you would write print(' The Number is ' + str(someNumber)) Define a function that takes 2 or more string parameters and prints a single line using them as part of a functional string.
 The function may do anything you chose but the function name and parameter names must be representative of what they are.

  - Answer:

+ def HappyBirthday(Name, Age):
+        print("Hello {Name}, happy {age} birthday.)